Intent to Register Questions

 Can I complete a Minor in BMOS?

-Can I overlap courses between my Honors Specialization and Minor/Major?
+Can I overlap courses between my Honours Specialization and Major or Minor?

 Can I apply for a Minor next year?